Black Lives Matter Philadelphia leader proposes five-year plan to abolish police

 BLM Philadelphia chapter leader says community is safer without police, needs five years to build alternatives

-The Philadelphia arm of the Black Lives Matter movement has called for the "complete abolition" of the police department in five years, the scrapping of military bases abroad and build social work from the ground up to tackle problems in the community.
+The Philadelphia arm of the Black Lives Matter movement has called for the "complete abolition" of the police department in five years as well as the scrapping of military bases abroad.

 For more than a month, in the aftermath of George Floyd's death, the Black Lives Matter (BLM) movement has called for sweeping changes across the country in the bid to end racial injustices.
-At the heart of the debate, is the campaign to defund – or dismantle – police departments.
+At the heart of the debate is the campaign to defund – or dismantle – police departments.

 And according to BLM Philadelphia representative and activist YahNé Ndgo, the chapter has developed a five-year plan to do just that.